 #6 - Compromised Gut Health

-Fortunately, supplements like our [insert product name] serve a powerful benefit as it contains an abundance of biotin and this B vitamin is renowned for its ability to aid in preventing hair loss and maintaining a healthy gut microbiome, as well.
+Fortunately, supplements like our newest addition serve a powerful benefit as it contains an abundance of biotin and this B vitamin is renowned for its ability to aid in preventing hair loss and maintaining a healthy gut microbiome, as well.

 # 7 - Iron Deficiency

-Those following a ketogenic diet, particularly women, and more specifically still pregnant women, should all take great care when composing their meal plan to ensure the consumption of adequate amounts of iron.
+Those following a ketogenic diet, particularly women, and even more specifically pregnant women, should all take great care when composing their meal plan, to ensure the consumption of adequate amounts of iron.

 While fatigue is often an associated symptom experienced by those with an iron deficiency or anemia, hair loss is another common and troubling side effect of this nutritional deficiency.